bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 # running of &lt;service&gt; : boolean

 The service name must be passed between double quotes (e.g. "BESClient").
 On Debian, Raspbian, Ubuntu, AIX, HP-UX and Solaris, the inspector only works for BigFix services.
-The BigFix service names are: BESClient, BESFillDB, BESGatherDB, BESPluginPortal, BESRelay, BESRootServer, BESWebReportsServer and BESWebUI.
+The BigFix service names are: BESClient, BESExplorer, BESFillDB, BESGatherDB, BESPluginPortal, BESRelay, BESRootServer, BESWebReportsServer and BESWebUI.

 # security descriptor of &lt;service&gt; : security descriptor